-The Linda Siebert Career Achievement Award recognizes a current or retired Bureau of Land Management (BLM) employee who has significantly contributed to the conservation of fish, wildlife, and/or botanic resources over the course of their career.
-Any outstanding BLM Botanist, Fisheries or Aquatic Biologist, Wildlife Biologist, state office program lead, or manager is eligible to receive this award.
+This award recognizes a current or retired Bureau of Land Management (BLM) employee who has significantly contributed to the conservation of fish, wildlife, and/or botanic resources over the course of their career.
+Any outstanding BLM botanist, fisheries or aquatic biologist, wildlife biologist, state office program lead, or manager is eligible to receive this award.
 State directors are encouraged to nominate individuals for recognition.

-The Linda Siebert Career Achievement Award recognizes a BLM biologist or manager who exemplifies the characteristics and professional dedication of one of BLM's finest biologists, Linda Siebert.
+The Linda Siebert Career Achievement Award recognizes a BLM biologist or manager who exemplifies the characteristics and professional dedication of one of BLM's finest biologists.
 Linda passed away on May 31, 2000, at the age of 53, leaving an indelible legacy on the wildlife resources of the desert southwest through her 22-year career with the BLM.
-Individuals who had the privilege to know and work with Linda, including co-workers in the BLM, professional wildlife biologists in other agencies, teachers, sportsmen, and private citizens, all found themselves in the presence of a truly special person.
+Individuals who had the privilege to know and work with Linda, including co-workers in the BLM, professional wildlife biologists in other agencies, teachers, sportsmen and women, and private citizens, all found themselves in the presence of a truly special person.

 Linda's love and passion for the outdoors translated into a tireless advocacy for habitat protection and restoration.
 Her strong commitment to public service and focus on the public good was reflected in her tireless efforts to build bridges between agencies, non-governmental organizations, community groups, and private citizens interested in public lands management.
-Linda was an active problem solver who focused on non-confrontational ways to get things done, not the problems that might stand in the way.
-Through her technical skill and genuine desire to do the right thing for the resources and the public, Linda was able to resolve conflicts and turn them into positive outcomes.
+Linda was an active problem solver who focused on non-confrontational ways to get things done by working through or around problems that might otherwise stand in the way.
+Linda's technical skill and genuine desire to do the right thing for the resources and the public, allowed her to resolve conflicts and turn them into positive, lasting outcomes.